-Some may decide to operate solely in intrastate commerce if the state medical qualifications are less stringent than federal.
+Some may decide to operate solely in intrastate commerce if the state medical qualifications are less stringent than federal medical requirements.
 Others may pursue a medical exemption from the Federal Motor Carrier Safety Administration (FMCSA) in order to continue operating commercial motor vehicles in interstate commerce.

 But do you need a waiver or exemption?
 The federal definitions for waiver and exemption are often mistakenly interchanged.

 But, receiving such a medical card is not certification.
 It is only valid with an accompanying FMCSA medical exemption.
-And the ME is not the party to grant the medical exemption.
+And the medical examiner is not the party to grant the medical exemption.